ATTIQA: Generalizable Image Quality Feature Extractor using Attribute-aware Pretraining: Experiments

 For FLIVE \cite{ying2020patches} and AVA \cite{murray2012ava}, we follow the official dataset split.
 For the rest, we randomly partition the dataset and allocate 80\% to the train set and 20\% to the test set.
-To compensate for the bias arising from random splits, following previous works, we conduct the same experiment ten times with different random splits and report the median value as a result.
+Following previous works~\cite{zhao2023quality}, we conduct the same experiment ten times with different random splits and report the median value as a result to compensate for the bias arising from random splits.